 You set how much cleaning action you believe is necessary considering the present work.
 A balance of 30% cleaning action (EP) is enough for most jobs.

-The most common mistakes welders make with AC balance is using a high setting that melts the tungsten, resulting in a faulty arc.
+The most common mistake welders make with AC balance is using a high setting that damages the tungsten.

-AC balance is very helpful but not necessary.
-If you have an older AC TIG welder, you can use DC+ to intentionally ball back a pure tungsten electrode and then weld aluminum with AC.
+AC balance is very helpful, but you can weld without it.
+If you have an old AC TIG welder, you can use DC+ to intentionally ball back a pure tungsten electrode and then weld aluminum with AC.